getodk/central/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: QA create issue
+about: Issues verified by the team.
+title: ''
+labels: ''
+assignees: ''
+---

 <!--
 The Central team uses GitHub issues for project management.
 Most bug reports and feature requests should start in the ODK forum: https://forum.getodk.org